Catch Spring Fever in Kalamazoo

 Move It to a Museum

-Sip, Slurp, and Sprawl Your Heart Out
+Sip, Snack, and Slurp Your Heart Out

 Drive your car in for a homemade root beer and the best hot dog in town at The Root Beer Stand.